 - working with Employee and Labor Relations and ICO leadership to address trainee issues, including but not limited to, ICO Training and Clinical Directors, Executive Officers, and Scientific or Deputy Scientific Directors, as appropriate;

 - offering comprehensive training and individual guidance to trainees in their personal and professional development, and requiring that responsible conduct and the reporting of inappropriate conduct is clearly articulated and promoted across all development platforms; and

-- providing information to intramural trainees about the resources offered by the Employee Assistance Program and the Office of the Ombudsman.
+- providing information to intramural trainees about the resources offered by Civil, Employee Assistance Program and the Office of the Ombudsman.

-- The Office of Equity, Diversity, and Inclusion, OD, is responsible for:
+- The Office of Equity, Diversity, and Inclusion (EDI), OD, is responsible for:

 - providing agency-wide leadership and guidance on issues of equal employment opportunity, diversity, and inclusion;

 - oversight of all discrimination complaints filed under 29 CFR Part 1614;

 - notification to Civil of complaints of discrimination that allege harassment;